 Calls to Action in Alliance Marketing

 Downstream marketing tactics are designed to provide audiences with enough information to motivate them to learn more.
 A call to action directs a targeted audience to a website that provides product or technology information and additional resources and tools.
 Some marketing activities direct the audience to an upstream or midstream partner website.
 Other activities direct the audience to an alliance website.
 In addition to providing information about the technology or product, alliance websites drive visitors to utility websites for incentive information and some websites provide information about qualified installers and retailers that carry products or direct consumers to utility websites that provide this more detailed information.
 Because downstream marketing tactics can only deliver limited information, the call to action is necessary to direct the audience to a website with more detail – to accomplish the intended tactical purpose of raising awareness and educating the consumer about the new product or technology.
 The call to action directs traffic to one place, which is also critical for measuring the effectiveness of the tactic.

+See Appendix 9 for the Guiding Principles for Downstream Marketing Activities.

 Appendix 4: NEEA Branding Plan